 Being a pretty well behaved teen, I often had people tell me from as young as 13 that I was incredibly mature for my age.
 In some respects, I could not argue with them.
 I would look at the behaviour of many of my friends and quite easily distinguish that I, for the most part, handled many things far more “responsibly” than they did.
-But even now, at the ripe old age of 28, I question when and if I ever truly matured.
+But even now, I question when and if I ever truly matured.

 I may have always acted appropriately, taken school seriously, and respected those around me, but did that qualify me for full-blown adulthood?
 I certainly thought it did, until about a year ago, when I concluded that the true sign of maturity is when an individual takes full responsibility for their life.

 As part of identifying this conclusion (which I know is entirely subjective), I’ve reflected a lot on what comes with this fundamental step in life.
 Here is my list of 7 seemingly harsh realities that kick in when you decide to take full responsibility for your life:

 As much as we may like to think it does, the truth is, we are but a tiny fish in a massive soup of collective consciousness.
 Does this mean that we are ultimately powerless to create anything that will impact the masses?
 Absolutely not.
 But it does mean that we can no longer expect the world to cater to us.

 Long gone are the days when parents, teachers, or any other caregiver is going to sit us down and remind us that everything is going to be okay.
 We need to find that strength within ourselves and go against the grain to create whatever it is that we are passionate about.